leancloud/docs-en/views/push-guide.md

 ### Notification

-{% if node=='qcloud' %}
-In  **Dashboard > Messaging > History** , a record represents one push notification.
-It includes the following field:
-{% else %}
+A notification corresponds to an entry in [Dashboard > Messaging > Push notification > History](messaging.html?appid={{appid}}#/message/push/list).
-In [Dashboard > Messaging > History](/dashboard/messaging.html?appid={{appid}}#/message/push/list) , one record represents one push notification.
-It includes the following fields:
+It includes the following attributes:
-{% endif%}

-Parameters | OS | Description
+Attributes | Platform | Description
 ---|---|---
-data| | push content, JSON object invalidTokens|iOS|the returned [INVALID TOKEN](https://developer.apple.com/library/mac/technotes/tn2265/_index.html#//apple_ref/doc/uid/DTS40010376-CH1-TNTAG32) in this push from the APNS.**If the number is too large, check the certificate.** prod|iOS|which environment certificate is used. **dev** represents development certificate, **prod** represents production certificate. status| | status of the push, **in-queue** , **done** or **scheduled** represents waiting to be activated. devices| | target devices number .
-The number is not the number successfully pushed.
-It is the number of devices valid for the query in `_Installation`. **Valid** means the target has `valid` filed in the `_Installation` table as true and updatedAt field within three months.
-Much Inactive users(Someone have already uninstall the apps) may include in the attempt.
-These users cannot receive the push. successes | |quantity of successfully pushed devices.
-Success indicates that the target Android devices successfully receive the push.
-For iOS or Android devices using hybrid push, success means notifications are used to the Apple APNS or device matched push platform. where| |query conditions in `_Installation` for this push, devices match the conditions will receive the messages. errors| |error message in the push.
+data| |Push content (a JSON object). invalidTokens|iOS|The number of returned [INVALID TOKEN](https://developer.apple.com/library/mac/technotes/tn2265/_index.html#//apple_ref/doc/uid/DTS40010376-CH1-TNTAG32) from the APNs for this push. **If this number is very large, please check if the certificate is valid.** prod|iOS|The certificate of environment to use. **dev** represents a development certificate, **prod** represents a production certificate. status| |Push status.
+Its value may be one of **in-queue** (still in the queue), **done** (pushed) or **scheduled** (scheduled notification to be pushed). devices| |The number of targets.
+This number is not the number of devices successfully pushed, but the number of devices valid for the query of installations. **Valid** means the `valid` attribute of the installation is true and its `updatedAt` attribute is within three months.
+This number may include a lot of inactive users (for example, users who have already uninstalled the application), and these users may not be able to receive notifications. successes | |The number of successfully pushed devices.
+"Successfully pushed" refers to the device successfully received the notification or the notification has been delivered to the upstream push service such as Apple's APNS or Android's FCM. where| |Query conditions of installations for this push.
+Devices matching the specfied conditions will receive the notification. errors| |Error message.

-The Nature of the Push is to retrieve all the devices meet the query conditions in `_Installation` table.
-Then the messages are pushed to the targets.
-As `_Installation` is a fully configurable Key-Value Object, pushs under various complex conditions are achievable such as subscriptions, Geopoint push , specific user push.

-When the field **devices** has a value of 0.
-It represents no target devices are retrieved under such query conditions.
-No devices will receive the push.
-A value larger than 0 represents qualified devices exist, but no devices are ensured to receive the push.
-It is reasonable to have **devices** larger than **successes** and the gap is larger when there are enormous inactive devices.
+The essence of "push" is querying for all the devices matching some specific conditions, then pushing a message to these devices.
+As an installation is a fully customizable object, you can easily implemnt pushes with various complex conditions, such as pushing to users subscribed to certain channels, users located in certain places, etc.

+When `devices` has a value of 0, there is no devices matching the query conditions specfied.
+Thus you need to examine the query conditions.
+When `devices` has a value larger than 0, it only means there are devices matching the query conditions exist.
+It is not guaranteed these devices will all receive the notifications pushed, thus it is reasonable to have **devices** larger than **successes**.
+And their difference may be large when there are enormous inactive devices.

-Turn the field `valid` into `false` in `_Installation` will disable receiving the push.
+Changing the attribute `valid` of an installation to `false` will disable push notificatino for that device.

-**warning** , we only retain the history for one week and the expired push history will get cleared.
-There is no relation between the expiry of the push and the history clearance.
-The targets will still receive the push nonetheless the push history are cleared.
-The expiry date on the push history refer to [Push notification](#Push notification).
+Note that LeanCloud only retains the push history for one week and the expired push history will get cleared.

-{#TODO
+There is no relation between the expiration of the notification and the expiration of the push history.
+The targeted devices will still receive the notification pushed to them nonetheless the push history has been cleared.
+Refer to the [notification expiration](#notification-expiration) section for more information on the expiration of notication itself.

+{# TODO

 ## iOS Push Notification